Project-MONAI/VISTA/vista3d/README.md

 ## License

 The codebase is under Apache 2.0 Licence.
-The model weight is under special NVIDIA license.
+The model weight is released under CC-BY-NC-SA-4.0.

 ## Reference